 Advances in Treatment of Uterine Sarcoma

 Expert surgeons may be better able to find more of the cancer and take it out.
 It may be worthwhile to work with a surgeon who has a lot of experience in uterine sarcoma.
-This expert surgeon is most likely a gynecologic oncologist.
+This expert surgeon is most likely a gynecologic oncologist, a subspecialist with advanced training in the diagnosis and treatment of women diagnosed with a gynecologic cancer.

 Adding radiation to chemotherapy after surgery may improve survival in women with carcinosarcoma.